t-kikuc/note/devto/ecs-service-mesh-compare/index.md

 | Cross-VPC                    | 👍Possible (requires VPC Peering) | 👍👍Specialty | 👿Not possible       | 👍Possible         | 👍Possible |
 | Cross-Account                | 👍Possible (requires VPC Peering) | 👍👍Specialty | 👿Not possible       | 👿Not possible     | 👍Possible |

-* **This is VPC Lattice's identity and its strongest area**
+* **This is VPC Lattice's core strength and unique selling point**
-* ALB is a regular VPC resource, requiring VPC Peering etc. for cross-VPC/account communication
+* ALB is a standard VPC resource, requiring VPC Peering or something for cross-VPC/account communication
 * Service Discovery cannot cross VPCs or accounts, but this helps maintain its simplicity
-* Service Connect is ECS-specific and most limited
+* Service Connect is ECS-specific and has the most limitations
-  * A separate method is needed for "initial entry point from outside to ECS"
+  * A separate method is needed for the "initial entry point from outside to ECS"
   * Cross-account communication might be supported in the future https://github.com/aws/containers-roadmap/issues/2148